Skip to content

 Here is how the querying pipeline works:

-1. Receive query from AI Search API: The query workflow begins when you send a request to either the AI Search’s AI Search or Search endpoints.
+1. Receive query from AI Search API: The query workflow begins when you send a request to either the AI Search's Chat Completions or Search endpoints.

 2. Query rewriting (optional): AI Search provides the option to rewrite the input query using one of Workers AI's LLMs to improve retrieval quality by transforming the original query into a more effective search query.

-3. Embedding the query: The rewritten (or original) query is transformed into a vector via the same embedding model used to embed your data so that it can be compared against your vectorized data to find the most relevant matches.
+3. Embedding the query: The rewritten (or original) query is transformed into a vector using the same embedding model used to embed your data.

-5. Content retrieval: Vectorize returns the metadata of the most relevant chunks, and the original content is retrieved from the R2 bucket.
+8. Content retrieval: The most relevant chunks and their source content are returned.
 If you are using the Search endpoint, the content is returned at this point.